 - A standard move consists of changing the label of a single vertex.
-(Algorithm known as iterated conditional modes, ICM) - A local minimum with respect to standard moves thus means that we cannot decrease the energy by changing the lable of a single vertex.
+(Algorithm known as iterated conditional modes, ICM this is what we did in the first lecture!) - A local minimum with respect to standard moves thus means that we cannot decrease the energy by changing the lable of a single vertex.
 This is a rather weak optimality condition - In order to get to a global optimum (or even a "good" local optimum) from a particular starting point, we must be able to reach the desired optimum by changing the label of one vertex at a time and each such operation must improve the solution.